 In a physical store, people have become accustomed to navigating the different sections and aisles of the store.
 For example, in a grocery store, people generally know that the milk is at the back of the store and that the candy is located near the checkout.
 In an online store, products can be organized and categorized in a similar fashion.
 Using filters, a visitor searching for milk can fast-track their way to the right milk product by filtering available products down to the dairy category.

 When it comes to search, however, the visitor may not use the same vocabulary as what is used in the product catalogue.
-But by analyzing search patterns overtime, it is possible to establish a good foundation for making improvements to search functionality.
+But by analyzing search patterns over time, it is possible to establish a good foundation for making improvements to search functionality.

-"It's difficult for computers to properly interpret human behavior and intent.
+"It's difficult for computers to properly interpret human behaviour and intent.
 The basic product search engine should understand the words entered in the search box and show the correct products as a result.
 But that's trickier to do than one might think.

-For example, the visitor might search for 'running tights' but in the catalogue they are referred to as 'sports leggings' or 'running pants'.
+For example, the visitor might search for 'running tights' but in the catalogue, they are referred to as 'sports leggings' or 'running pants'.
 In this case, few search engines would return results.
 This leads to incorrect assumptions about the assortment of products available and lost sales revenue.

 In a physical store, this wouldn't be a problem because the store staff would know what was meant by term 'running tights'.
-But in e-commerce we're forced to find another way to handle the interpretation." - Robin Mellstrand, CEO at Loop54
+But in eCommerce we're forced to find another way to handle the interpretation." - Robin Mellstrand, CEO at Loop54

 It is just as important to get the correct search results as it is to exclude products that are not relevant to the search.